 Acoustic Sounds – An American site that’s very much US-centric in its presentation, but this is a good spot to check out DSD files if you want to give them a spin.

 TIDAL – You may have heard TIDAL described as a Hi-Res music streaming service, but it actually streams mostly CD quality at present.
 However, there is a growing selection of albums (known as “Tidal Masters”) available for MQA streaming at 24-bit/96kHz via the desktop app only – you have to be a HiFi subscriber at £19.99/month to get access though.

 Hi-Res Audio is more accessible than it’s ever been.
 But is it really worth the extra cost?
 There’s more to consider here than just the audio files themselves.

-A CD-quality file through a great pair of headphones or speakers is going to sound a good deal better than a 24-bit 192KHz file through an just-OK pair.
-Hi-Res audio may not be the same as buying £1000 speaker cables, but at times it gets close to becoming the modern equivalent.
+A CD-quality file through a great pair of headphones or speakers is going to sound a good deal better than a 24-bit 192KHz file through a so-so pair.
+Hi-Res audio may not be the same as buying £1000 speaker cables, but at times it does get close to becoming the modern equivalent.

 However, it is a reminder to check what you’re listening to.
-Maybe it’s time to give your old digital music library a spring clean.
+If your music collection is filled with dodgy MP3s from the days of yore, it could well be time to give your digital library a spring clean.